DandyLyons/notes/content/index.md

 But there are also sections of the site which are intended to be more "polished" and "releasable".
 For example the [[Blog/index|Blog]] section.

 ## Points of Interest
-- [[Releases/index|Releases]]: Here are some things I've created and released.
-	- [[Releases/Software/Apps/index|Apps]]: Here are some apps that I have released.
 - [[Topics/Inputs/index|Inputs]]: Here are some things I'm reading.
-- [[Blog/index|Blog]]: Here is my blog:
-	- This blog is focused on software engineering.
-I might make another blog dedicated to non-software topics.
-	- Note: This section of the site will behave more like a traditional blog (it will be more static and won't evolve as rapidly as the rest of the *Digital Garden*).
 ## About the Infrastructure of this Site
 - I edit and write this site using a fantastic piece of software called [[Obsidian]].
 	- Obsidian is a [[Markdown]] editor with **many** powerful customizations.